RobertIonita/univ/README.md

                 or even a custom attribute.
 It searches in your target by selector 'sel', if you want to find node in this way.
                 'el_name' is tricky, be carefull
-                'target' is not set, it would search in entire document.
+                if 'target' is not set, it would search in entire document.

         qA(sel, target) -
                 It is an extended use of q(sel, target), that returns instead of first match, all